bitwarden/passwordless-docs/src/guide/frontend/android.md

 To configure your backend, you'll need to host a `.well-known/assetlinks.json` file at the root of your domain.
 This file contains a list of SHA-256 certificate fingerprints that are allowed to authenticate with your backend.

-This command will print detailed information about the keystore entry with the specified alias, including information about the certificate, its validity, and other details.
+The following command will print detailed information about the keystore entry with the specified alias, including information about the certificate, its validity, and other details.
 It's commonly used in Android development to verify the properties of the debug keystore and the associated key used for signing applications during development.

 ::: tabs

 @tab Gradle

-Go to the root directory of the project from the terminal and run the below command
+Go to the root directory of the project from the terminal and run the below command:

 ```bash
 ./gradlew signingReport